Gwayaboy/PlaywrightHandsOnLab/README.md

      So that I can quickly find the movie I want to watch

      Scenario: Searching for a movie that exists
-       Given the movies app is running
+       Given I am on web movies app landing page
-       When the user searches for "Sonic the Hedgehog 3" Then the user should see results related to "Sonic the Hedgehog 3"
+       When I search for "Sonic the Hedgehog 3"
+       Then I should see results related to "Sonic the Hedgehog 3"
    ```

 #### JavaScript/TypeScript Example (using Cucumber.js)